-With a lower tax bill in sight, Walmart to raise its U.S. minimum wage
+Lower taxes and tight labor market prompt Walmart to hike U.S. wages

 “We are in the early stages of assessing the opportunities tax reform creates for us,” President and Chief Executive Officer Doug McMillon said in a statement.
 The tax law gives the retailer an opportunity to be more competitive globally and to accelerate investment plans for the United States, he said.

 Walmart employs about 2.2 million people globally, with more than 1.5 million in the United States, and had total global revenue of nearly $500 billion last year.
+Ninety percent of Americans live within 10 miles of Walmart’s 4,700 U.S. stores, which sell everything from food and clothes to electronics and sports gear.

 The increase in wages will cost approximately $300 million on top of wage hike plans that had been included in next fiscal year’s plans, the company said.

+Labor groups have said that past rises in wages at the retailer have led to a cut in work hours for employees as the company sought to offset the impact on profits.
+Walmart has denied that.

+Walmart raised its minimum wage to $9 an hour in 2015.
+In 2016, it said employees who finished an in-house training program would be eligible for $10 an hour.
+The retailer has spent about $2.7 billion to increase wages over the past few years.

-The hike will also increase the average hourly pay at Walmart for full-time employees to $14.50 from a current $13.85.
+The hike announced on Thursday will also increase the average hourly pay for full-time employees to $14.50 from a current $13.85.
 The payscale for hourly workers will be from $11 to $24.70 per hour, the company said.

-The company raised its minimum wage to $9 an hour in 2015.
-In 2016, it said employees who finished an internal training program would be eligible for $10 an hour.
-The retailer has spent about $2.7 billion to increase wages over the past few years.

 The company is offering a one-time bonus to full and part-time employees based on their length of service, rising to $1000 for employees with 20 years of service.
 The one-time bonus will amount to $400 million in the current fiscal year and the company will take a one-time charge in the fourth-quarter of the current fiscal year to account for the charge.

-Reporting by Nandita Bose; Editing by Lisa Von Ahn and Frances Kerry
+Reporting by Nandita Bose in New York; Editing by Frances Kerry